 At least there the cold is not a problem!

-World Diabetes Tour: a site dedicated to physical challenges and stays for people living with type 1 diabetes.
+World Diabetes Tour: a website dedicated to physical challenges and trips for people living with Type 1 diabetes.
 An international community with dedicated programs and full of advice.